 Getting your vintage wardrobe shouldn't be difficult, and it shouldn't be expensive either.
 Sure, you can splash on the Adidas site and spend a ton of cash on new stuff that looks old, but there are so many better ways to do it.

 With thrift stores being arguably good, there is one consistently good source of vintage clothing.
-That is the internet.
-Ebay, Mercari, Poshmark, and several vintage clothing sites are extremely good places to find unique vintage pieces for cheapish.
-While Ebay and other sites are generally more expensive than thrift stores, you're guaranteed to find some really good pieces that will help build up your wardrobe.
+That is the internet. eBay, Mercari, Poshmark, and several vintage clothing sites are extremely good places to find unique vintage pieces for cheapish.
+While eBay and other sites are generally more expensive than thrift stores, you're guaranteed to find some really good pieces that will help build up your wardrobe.
 Craigslist, while it can be sketchy, is also good for finding more local spots to buy, and vintage sites that specialize exclusively in thrift clothes are going to have good pieces somewhere.
-An additional site which can be more expensive is Grailed, where people sell both vintage pieces from Supreme and Bape, and old DIY projects that the seller is willing to pass on.
+An additional site that can be more expensive is Grailed, where people sell both vintage pieces from Supreme to Bape and old DIY projects that the seller is willing to pass on.

 The last option is a flea market, vintage stores, or local swap meet events.
 These places see tons of antiques, vintage items, and (of course) vintage clothes being traded, bought, and sold.
 While you may not find those '90s grails, you will be able to find tons of well-loved jackets, band tees, or other such items that have lots of wear and legitimate distressing on them without too much of a price tag.
 So shop around, you're bound to find something good.